wehlutyk/thesis/content/3-gistr-4-results.md

 #### Utterance to utterance distance

-As a first approximation to the magnitude of transformations we introduce a measure of the distance $\lambda(u, u')$ between two utterances $u$ and $u'$, defined as the Levenshtein distance
+As a first approximation to the magnitude of transformations we introduce a measure of the distance $\lambda(u, u')$ between two utterances $u$ and $u'$, defined as the Levenshtein distance^[
-^[The Levenshtein distance (also known as the edit distance) is defined between two lists of items, and counts the minimal number of insertions, deletions, and replacements that are needed to transform the first list of items into the second.
+The Levenshtein distance (also known as the edit distance) is defined between two lists of items, and counts the minimal number of insertions, deletions, and replacements that are needed to transform the first list of items into the second.
 It has all the properties of a metric (non-negativity, identity of indiscernibles, symmetry, and subadditivity).
 ]
 between the lemmas of the content words of $u$ and $u'$: